cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 dup2(my_accept, 2);
 ```

-Regarding C code, using a for loop do not have a huge interest, but as it's for shellcoding purposes, let's use a for loop:
+Regarding C code, using a for loop does not have a huge interest, but as it's for shellcoding purposes, let's use a for loop:

 ```C
 int i;